webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncWaterfallHook`

-`Compilation.hooks.dependencyReference(depRef, dependency, module)` allows to change the references reported by dependencies.
+This hooks allows to change the references reported by dependencies.

-- Callback Parameters: `depRef` `dependency` `module`
+- Callback Parameters: `depRef` `dependency`